Iran invites IAEA chief Grossi to Tehran for talks | DW | 15.11.2021

 The agency is also seeking an explanation for traces of uranium found at three undeclared sites.
 The dispute between the IAEA and Iran could undermine upcoming talks.

-The Argentinian national had been hoping to return to Iran before a key IAEA meeting on November 22.
+The Argentine national had been hoping to return to Iran before a key IAEA meeting on November 22.

 Iran is planning to return to talks in Vienna with world powers on November 29.